divanvisagie/reservoir/README.md

   - `trace_id`, `partition`, `role`, `content`, `timestamp`
 - **Trace ID**: Unique per request/response pair
 - **Partition**: Logical namespace from the request URL

+Neo4j is chosen specifically for its graph capabilities, which allow modeling the relationships *between* conversations and messages, and its potential to leverage built-in vector search features.
+This combination is key to the future goal of dynamically building and enriching prompt contexts based on semantic understanding and historical connections, effectively giving the AI a searchable memory.

 ## ⚙️ Config Options